habitat-sh/on-prem-builder/README.md

 ## Introduction

-This repository contains scripts to install Habitat Builder back-end services.
-These services (referred to as the On-Premise Habitat Builder depot) allow privately hosting Habitat packages (and associated artifacts such as keys) on-premise.
+This repository contains scripts to install Habitat Builder Depot services.
+These services (referred to as the On-Premise Habitat Builder Depot) allow privately hosting Habitat packages (and associated artifacts such as keys) on-premise.
 Habitat clients (such as the `hab` cli, Supervisors and Studios) can be pointed to the on-premise depot and allow for development, execution and management without depending on the public Habitat services.

 ## Audience